Hello Vegetable Gardener!

 - Mulching helps to retain soil moisture and temperature.
 It also helps to block weeds from growing using up your precious water resource.

 Yard size = gardening potential

 Your yard size will ultimately determine the size of your garden.
-Although you can increase growing space with vertical gardening or adding containers, there are some things to consider before planning your yard.
+Although you can increase growing space with vertical gardening, cascading plants on fences or walls, or adding containers, there are some things to consider before planning your yard.
 Play around with designs and mapping out your yard.
 Often it takes doodling many ideas down, and being mindful of important elements before proceeding.

 Although you might have a nice flat spot for garden beds, make sure you’ve checked your backyard sun exposure before putting in your garden.